 Canmore is a Canadian town located in the province of Alberta.

-Along with its close proximity to Banff, Canmore is also just over an hour’s drive to the west of Calgary, Alberta’s largest city.
-The quaint mountain town is set against the backdrop of the Kananaskis Country wildlands, home to many ski slopes, hiking trails, and other outdoor adventures.
+Along with its close proximity to Banff, Canmore is also just over an hour’s drive to the west of Calgary, which is Alberta’s largest city.
+The quaint mountain town is set against the backdrop of the Kananaskis Country wildlands, home to many ski slopes, hiking and walking trails, and other outdoor adventures.

 Canmore is a small mountain town with a population of 15,990 permanent residents.
 The town has a rich cultural history and the surrounding area is home to many indigenous nations, including the Bearspaw First Nation, Chiniki First Nation, and Goodstoney First Nation, according to the Town of Canmore.